CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 As of NATS v2.10.0

 Some environments prefer not to want a server that is configured to accept TLS connections for leafnodes having any traffic sent in clear text.
 It was possible to by-pass this using a websocket connection.
-However, if websocket is not desired, the accepting and remote servers can be configured to perform a TLS handshake before sending the INFO protocol message.
+However, if websocket is not desired, the accepting and remote servers can be to perform a TLS handshake before sending the INFO protocol message.